I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wdfio/nf-wdfio-wdfioqueueretrievefoundrequest.md

 ## -remarks
 After calling <b>WdfIoQueueRetrieveFoundRequest</b> to obtain an I/O request, the driver <a href="wdf.request_ownership">owns</a> the request and must <a href="wdf.accessing_data_buffers_in_kmdf_drivers">process the I/O request</a> in some manner.

-Before calling <b>WdfIoQueueRetrieveFoundRequest</b>, the driver must call <a href="wdf.wdfioqueuefindrequest">WdfIoQueueFindRequest</a>, which retrieves a handle that the driver can use as the <i>FoundRequest</i> parameter to <b>WdfIoQueueRetrieveFoundRequest</b>.
+Before calling <b>WdfIoQueueRetrieveFoundRequest</b>, the driver must call <a href="..\wdfio\nf-wdfio-wdfioqueuefindrequest.md">WdfIoQueueFindRequest</a>, which retrieves a handle that the driver can use as the <i>FoundRequest</i> parameter to <b>WdfIoQueueRetrieveFoundRequest</b>.

-If your driver was built with KMDF version 1.11 or later, the driver can call <b>WdfIoQueueRetrieveFoundRequest</b> without first calling <a href="wdf.wdfioqueuefindrequest">WdfIoQueueFindRequest</a>.
+If your driver was built with KMDF version 1.11 or later, the driver can call <b>WdfIoQueueRetrieveFoundRequest</b> without first calling <a href="..\wdfio\nf-wdfio-wdfioqueuefindrequest.md">WdfIoQueueFindRequest</a>.
 In this case, the driver must ensure that the request object is still valid and in the queue.

 If a call to <b>WdfIoQueueRetrieveFoundRequest</b> returns STATUS_NOT_FOUND, a request that was previously in the queue has been removed.
 The request might have been canceled.

-For more information about the <b>WdfIoQueueRetrieveFoundRequest</b> method, see <a href="wdf.managing_i_o_queues">Managing I/O Queues</a>.
+For more information about the <b>WdfIoQueueRetrieveFoundRequest</b> method, see <a href="https://msdn.microsoft.com/83cc87c8-7e2d-4f79-a580-0519d327e7ba">Managing I/O Queues</a>.

-For a code example that uses <b>WdfIoQueueRetrieveFoundRequest</b>, see <a href="wdf.wdfioqueuefindrequest">WdfIoQueueFindRequest</a>.
+For a code example that uses <b>WdfIoQueueRetrieveFoundRequest</b>, see <a href="..\wdfio\nf-wdfio-wdfioqueuefindrequest.md">WdfIoQueueFindRequest</a>.

 ## -requirements